Karin S. Hendricks

 855 Commonwealth Avenue, Room 221

-Karin’s research interests include social psychology and social justice in music learning contexts, with a particular focus on student motivation and musical engagement.
-She has published peer-reviewed papers in the American Suzuki Journal, American String Teacher, Bulletin of the Council for Research in Music Education, Early Childhood Research and Practice, Gender and Education, International Journal of Music Education, International Journal of Music in Early Childhood, Journal of Research in Music Education, Music Educators Journal, Research Studies in Music Education, Philosophy of Music Education Review, Psychology of Music, String Research Journal, and Update: Applications of Research in Music Education.
+Karin’s research interests include social psychology and diversity, equity, and inclusion in music learning contexts, with a particular focus on student engagement.
+She has published peer-reviewed papers in the American Suzuki Journal, American String Teacher, Bulletin of the Council for Research in Music Education, Early Childhood Research and Practice, Frontiers in Education: Educational Psychology, Gender and Education, International Journal of Music Education, International Journal of Music in Early Childhood, Journal of Research in Music Education, Music Educators Journal, Research Studies in Music Education, Philosophy of Music Education Review, Psychology of Music, String Research Journal, and Update: Applications of Research in Music Education.
 She has also published numerous practice-based articles in state music education journals.

-Dr. Hendricks is author of the book Compassionate Music Teaching (Rowman & Littlefield) and co-author of Performance Anxiety Strategies (Rowman & Littlefield).
-She is lead editor of Queering Freedom: Music, Identity, and Spirituality (Peter Lang) and co-editor of Narratives and Reflections in Music Education: Listening to Voices Seldom Heard (Springer) and the forthcoming volume Music, Spirituality, and Wellbeing (Peter Lang).
-She has also contributed book chapters for texts published by the Canadian Music Educators’ Association, GIA, Meredith Music, Oxford University Press, Peter Lang, Routledge, and Rowman and Littlefield.
+Dr. Hendricks has published six books, including Compassionate Music Teaching (Rowman & Littlefield), Performance Anxiety Strategies (Rowman & Littlefield), and four edited volumes on music and wellbeing.
+She is also the editor of the forthcoming Oxford Handbook of Care in Music Education.
+She has contributed book chapters for texts published by the Canadian Music Educators’ Association, GIA, Meredith Music, Oxford University Press, Peter Lang, Routledge, Rowman and Littlefield, and Springer.
 She was the 2018 recipient of the American String Teachers Association “String Researcher” Award.